 Kathmandu – further experiences and observations

-In Kathmandu I also tried an Indian visa which is a long process.
-First I had to stand in a long queue to give me one form and then to come in four days to get a second form and a passport, so that they could paste a visa.
-Four days were needed so that they could check me in the police in Poland and in England.
-I must admit, however, that the Indian government is very kind to the Poles.
-As the only country we did not have to pay for a visa and get what we want.
-Americans and Russians as usual pay double!
-Me and Monika have taken multiple entry visas for half a year because we are going to visit all the neighboring countries of India.
-I think my adventure will be filled with new blushes here.
-When it comes to Kathmandu, we live in the best district but after leaving it you can see that it is a very poor country.
+In Kathmandu I also applied for an Indian visa which is quite a long process.
+First I had to stand in a long line for them to give me one form and then come in four days to get a second form and a passport so that they could paste the visa.
+Four days were needed for them to check me on the police in Poland and England.
+However, I must admit that the Indian government is very nice to Poles.
+As the only nation, we did not have to pay for a visa and we get what we want.
+Americans and Russians pay double as usual!
+Me and Monika took multiple entry visas for a six-month period because we intend to visit all countries bordering India.
+I think that my adventure will take on completely new blushes here.
+As for Kathmandu, we live in the best district, but after leaving it you can see that it is a very poor country.

-Maoists are ruled by one man who dictates them as he wishes.
-I wonder if people understand why they walk with painted faces and why they scream.
-Maybe they do it because they told them so and they feel stronger in the group.
-Tourists are not threatened, but the country is in the wrong direction.
-The situation is very uncertain here.
-The Maoists got their place in the government yesterday and if not for that, it would be very likely that civil war would break out.
-I know that in other parts of the country one woman was stoned by the crowd and due to the tense political situation some parts of Nepal were closed to tourists.
+Maoists are ruled by one man who dictates them as he pleases.
+I wonder if people understand why they walk with their faces painted on and why they yell.
+Perhaps they are doing it because someone told them so and they feel stronger in the group.
+Tourists are not in danger, but in my opinion this country is going in the wrong direction.
+The situation is very precarious here.
+The Maoists got their place in government yesterday, and otherwise, a civil war would very likely have broken out.
+I know that in other parts of the country one woman was stoned to death by the crowd and due to the tense political situation some parts of Nepal were closed to tourists.

-In Nepal I also get to know very new habits for me.
-Well, everyone who’s got us hooked always talks to me and never to Monica.
-All matters are dealt with me and she treats her as if she was not at all, unless she walks alone.
-They are good because Monika has an easier life.
-I also observed that I had never seen women and men holding hands but two men walking together very often.
-This does not mean that they are inclined towards each other, but only that they are friends or family members.
-It takes some time to embrace it, but this is the custom.
-As I mentioned earlier, the main religion in Nepal is Hinduism where God is Lord Shiva, Vishnu or Elephant Man (Ganesha) and many people here have painted red circles on their foreheads.
-One of the religious posters depicted a man with purple skin (Lord Shiva) with a wrapped frog around his neck.
-He was sitting with a woman holding a baby elephant’s head in his arms.
+In Nepal I also get to know very new customs.
+Well, everyone who talks to us always talks only to me and never to Monika.
+All matters are taken care of with me and they treat her as if she was not there at all, unless she is walking alone.
+There are good sides to this because Monika has an easier life thanks to it.
+I also noticed that I had never seen men and women holding each other’s hand before, but two men walking together very often.
+This does not mean that they have inclinations towards each other, but only that they are friends or family members.
+It takes some time to get it right, but that’s the custom here.
+As I mentioned earlier, the main religion in Nepal is Hinduism where the god is Lord Shiva, Vishnu or the elephant man (Ganesha) and many people have red circles painted on their foreheads.
+One of the religious posters showed a man with purple skin (Lord Shiva) with a cobra wrapped around his neck.
+He was sitting with a woman holding an elephant-headed baby in her arms.

 Kathmandu – Durbar Square

-Being in Kathmandu, near the temple of the monkeys and Bishnumati River, I saw, without a doubt, the most important building in Durbar Square.
-It is a kind of old town where I find the old market, the wealth of temples and the old royal palace Hanuman Doka, named Hanuman or monkey god.
-Among the many interesting buildings are the shrine of Shiva and Ganesha god (elephant god) as well as the erotic sculptures and columns of King Pratap Mall.
-All these facilities and many others are very interesting and you can spend a few hours here watching, entering temples and observing the surroundings.
-Place Durbar was built in the 14th century, although their flourishing until the 20th century, they are the most important cultural heritage of Nepal and also on the list of Unesco.
-They are located in all three ancient cities of the Kathmandu Valley, which is also Patan and Bhaktapur.
-This one is the largest in Kathmandu.
-On Durbar Square there are many buildings with splendid sculptures, most often faced by women with twenty hands and with elephants.
-In one temple to reach the top you have to climb the stairs with the huge statues of the elephants on the sides.
-Many temples also have the shape of square mushrooms, where one grows on the other and most often has four floors consisting of impressive roofs.
-This is the easiest way to describe these buildings.
-Once there lived kings here and today it is a cultural center and a great tourist attraction
+Durbar squares were created in the fourteenth century, although they flourished until the twentieth century and they are the most important cultural heritage of Nepal and are also on the UNESCO list.
+They are located in all three ancient cities of the Kathmandu valley, also Patan and Bhaktapur.
+The one in Kathmandu, however, is the largest by volume.
+In Durbar Square there are many buildings with splendor of sculptures, most often many faces of women with twenty hands and with elephants.
+In one temple, in order to reach the top, you have to climb the stairs with huge statues of elephants on the sides.
+Many temples are also square mushroom shaped temples, one grows on top of the other, and most often have four floors of imposing roofs.
+This is the easiest way for me to describe these buildings.
+It used to be inhabited by kings and today it is a cultural center and a great tourist attraction

 Patan – Durbar Square